der-carnivore/BingAds-docs/BingAds/scripts/reference/ExpandedTextAdBuilder.md

 ### Returns:
 |Type|Description|
 |-|-
-[ExpandedTextAdBuilder](./ExpandedTextAdBuilder)|The ad builder with the specified final URL.
+[ExpandedTextAdBuilder](./ExpandedTextAdBuilder)|Ad builder with the specified final URL.

 ## <a name="withheadlinepart1~string-headlinepart1~"></a>withHeadlinePart1(String headlinePart1)
 Sets the first part of the headline of this new expanded text ad to the specified value.